teowu/teowu.github.io/_pages/about.md

 - I am currently focusing on multi-modal LLM (MLLM) pre-training and evaluation (longer context & better instruction-following).
 See our [**LongVideoBench**](https://https://longvideobench.github.io/), the first video benchmark for MLLMs proven improvable given more input frames (>=256).

-- 🌱 I have also been the lead of project [**Q-Future**: Visual Evaluation with MLLMs](https://github.com/Q-Future)📹, on which 5 first-authored papers accepted in top conferences including ICML, ICLR, CVPR, ECCV and ACMMM.
+- 🌱 I have also been the lead of project [**Q-Future**: Visual Evaluation with MLLMs](https://github.com/Q-Future)📹, on which 6 first-authored papers accepted in top conferences and journels including ICML, ICLR, TPAMI, CVPR, ECCV and ACMMM.
 The flagship scorer, [**OneAlign**](https://huggingface.co/q-future/one-align) has been downloaded more than 238K times (*until Jul 25, 2024*) on HuggingFace.

 - Prior to MLLMs, my PhD topic was on *video quality assessment*, a traditional area trying to gauge the quality scores (and more) on videos.
 Among 6 papers published in that area (in ECCV, ICCV, TPAMI, *etc*), the two representative works are FAST-VQA [![](https://img.shields.io/github/stars/VQAssessment/FAST-VQA-and-FasterVQA)](https://github.com/VQAssessment/FAST-VQA-and-FasterVQA) and DOVER [![](https://img.shields.io/github/stars/VQAssessment/DOVER)](https://github.com/VQAssessment/DOVER), earning 1st and 2nd-ranked stars among all projects in [this topic](https://github.com/topics/video-quality-assessment).